Are you wondering how to sell rental properties in California? Well, this post explores the seven steps required to do just that.

 - Capital assets approach

-If you want to sell your property for investment purposes then you must determine the value of your property and compare it with other properties in your area and must determine the worth of your property.
+Suppose you want to sell your property for investment purposes.
+In that case, you must determine the value of your property and compare it with other properties in your area and determine the worth of your property.

 7. Identify Your Ideal Buyers